-How to enhance innovation and productivity, while respecting other people and staying true to ourselves.
+How can we enhance innovation and productivity while respecting other people and staying true to ourselves?

-Assertive self-expression is direct, firm, positive and, when necessary, persistent.
+Assertiveness is often wrongly confused with insubordination or rudeness.
+In fact, assertive self-expression is direct, firm, positive and, when necessary, persistent.
 It isn’t about being pushy, annoying or manipulative.
-Rather, it’s intended to promote equality in person-to-person relationships, so that two-way communication can flow.
+Rather, it’s intended to promote equality in person-to-person relationships so that two-way communication can flow.

-In his article on leadership, Scott Edinger, founder of the Edinger Consulting Group, states that more harm is done not when people are too assertive, but when they aren’t assertive enough:
+In an article on leadership, Scott Edinger, founder of the Edinger Consulting Group, states that more harm is done not when people are too assertive, but when they’re not assertive enough:

-“At least you know what pushy people think, but those who don’t assert themselves can be keeping vital ideas hidden.”
+“At least you know what pushy people think, but those who don’t assert themselves can be keeping vital ideas hidden,” he argues.

 The most innovative leaders often have to challenge the status quo and push back or openly disagree with more senior managers.
 The ability to be assertive is essential to this sort of challenge, otherwise new and potentially better ideas may never see the light of day.
-Plus even when innovation and change is generally viewed as positive, it is still likely to encounter some kind of resistance on route.
+Plus, even when innovation and change are generally viewed as positive, we are still likely to encounter some kind of resistance en route.

-For teams to thrive, team members must be able to assert less popular points of view and smart team leaders will create a safe environments where this can happen.
+For teams to thrive, team members must be able to assert less popular points of view, and smart team leaders will create safe environments where this can happen.

 The assertive communication style – and its notable rivals